Rules Governing the Use of the Library

-- Use of the Library's Public Access Computers (PACs) requires a valid Chautauqua-Cattaraugus Library System card in good standing.
+- Use of the Library's Public Access Computers (PACs) requires a valid Chautauqua-Cattaraugus Library System card.

 - Guest passes are available only for those visiting from outside the Library service area.
 Guests must show identification with name and current address at the Information Desk.

 - Children under the age of 10 using a computer in the adult computer center must be continually supervised by a parent or responsible adult 18 years of age or older.

 - Computers located in the children's area are for use only by children 13 years of age or younger.

 - A computer designated as an Express Terminal has a 15-minute time limit.